VishishtSharma/StyleTranfer/README.md

 - Matplotlib
 - Tensorflow 2.4.1
 ### Installing
-After ensuring you have the above mentioned versions of Tensorflow and Python.
+Ensure you have the above mentioned versions of Tensorflow and Python.

 ## Authors
 * Vishisht Sharma